CoderCpy/Python_projects/streamlit/flight_routes/readme.md

 ## Acknowledgement

-This project was completed with the research of varying methods but ultimately pulling from Folium Route Maps Builder by Kenneth Burchfiel.
+This project was completed with the research of varying python methods but ultimately pulling from Folium Route Maps Builder by Kenneth Burchfiel.